 I was skeptical about the value of the mat, but it has meant I can stand very comfortably for over a couple of hours without needing to sit.

-Choosing a standing desk can be a daunting task, but narrowing it down to weight capacity can really help your research and focus on what desk you want to buy.
+Choosing an adjustable standing desk can be a daunting task, but narrowing it down to weight capacity can really help your research and focus on what desk you want to buy.